Ph.D. Virginia Polytechnic Institute, 1973

 Bio-optical oceanography, remote sensing, applied statistics

-Recently retired, Janet Campbell was the director of the Ocean Process Analysis Laboratory, one of four Centers in the Institute for the Study of Earth, Oceans, and Space (EOS).
-She is also Director of the Center of Excellence for Coastal Ocean Observation and Analysis (COOA) that was established in August 2002 as part of NOAA's Coastal Observation Technology System.
+Janet Campbell retired from the University of New Hampshire in March 2011.
+During her tenure she was the director of the Ocean Process Analysis Laboratory, one of four Centers in the Institute for the Study of Earth, Oceans, and Space (EOS).
+She was also the Director of the Center of Excellence for Coastal Ocean Observation and Analysis (COOA) that was established in August 2002 as part of NOAA's Coastal Observation Technology System.
 The centers specialize in the development of new methodologies for understanding coastal marine ecosystems, the fate of land-derived carbon and other elements in the coastal ocean, and the effect of climate change and human activity on the coastal ocean.
 COOA is working in partnership with other institutions in the northeast to form a regional coastal program of coastal ocean observations, analysis, and enabling technology development focused on delivering information useful to scientists, educations, resource managers, policy makers, and of interest to the general public.

 The Bio-Optical Oceanography Group is developing techniques for studying biological and biogeochemical processes in the ocean using satellite remote sensors.
 Their primary sources of data are ocean color satellite sensors such as the Sea-viewing Wide Field-of-view Sensor (SeaWiFS) and the Moderate Resolution Imaging Spectroradiometer (MODIS).
 They are modeling the effects of phytoplankton, dissolved organic materials, suspended sediments, and other particles on the spectral radiance measured by these satellites, and exploring inversion techniques for using the satellite ocean color data to map these substances.
 In addition, techniques are being developed for estimating primary productivity in coastal waters, and for blending regional models for coastal applications.